pracsol/ModernDiskQueue/README.md

 Some of the examples in the original DiskQueue library showing how to create a thread to enqueue and a thread to dequeue have been left out of this README.
 The implementation of such a pattern is a bit outside the scope of this library, particularly as it concerns the async API.
 But some thoughts follow.

 ### Multi-Process Work
 This scenario is likely to arise from two discrete applications attempting to access the same storage queue.
 As described above, the guidance for this scenario is to instantiate and dispose of the queue as quickly as possible so the multi-process file lock is not held for any longer than needed.
-For more information on this, see the locking section under Advanced Topics.
+For more information on this, see the locking section under [**Advanced Topics**](#advanced-topics).

 ### Multi-Thread Work
 This scenario is likely to arise from a single application with multiple threads trying to access the same storage queue.
 This may come from tasks running on the shared thread pool (following common async patterns) or through the creation of dedicated threads to do the work (more common with the synchronous API).
 The guidance for this scenario is to create a long-lived queue object outside of the task or thread-based workloads, creating and disposing of sessions as needed.
 This will allow the threads to share the queue object and avoid contention and performance penalties associated with the cross-process file locking mechanism.